 You can download a printable ‘Energy Level Tracker’ here to identify when you’re in your optimal performance zone, sub-optimal performance zone, and low-performance zone and to structure your week according to your personal energy peaks and dips.

 (Tip: I personally use the Rise App to track my sleep and energy.
 This App shows you how to get better sleep and when your personal energy peaks and dips will be, to help you reach your potential.)

 In what performance zone do you spend most of your time at work?
 Most sales managers spend their days stuck in the sub-optimal performance zone: switching tasks, checking their phones, answering e-mails, and working on someone else’s schedule.
 A study by the University of California, Irvine found that it takes an average of 23 minutes and 15 seconds to get yourself back on track after being interrupted.
 That same study found that the average worker switches tasks on average every 3 minutes.
 That’s a lot of lost time and energy.

-Instead of constantly getting distracted during peak times, minimize interruptions (email, phone calls, SMS, WhatsApp, Slack, etc.) for maximum productivity.
-Here are three fundamental digital boundaries that you can put in place to make the best use of your energy peaks:
+Instead of constantly getting distracted during peak times, minimize interruptions (email, calls, SMS, WhatsApp, Slack, etc.) for maximum productivity.
+Here are 3 fundamental digital boundaries that you can put in place to make the best use of your energy peaks:

 1. Minimize notifications

 If you want to get more done at work, be more intentional about how you use technology.
 During your most productive hours, disable all notifications on both your desktop and smartphone.
 Turn off your phone, set it to Airplane mode, or put it on silent and face down on your desk.